 Rooms made from salt blocks operate at the following health farms and recreation centers:

 Work is underway to equip the multifunctional cultural and sports center Minsk Arena with up-to-date artificial salt caves.
-In 2014 the arena will be one of the venues of the IIHF World Championship.
+In 2014 the arena was one of the venues of the IIHF World Championship.

 Artificial salt caves at Minsk Arena will have the same therapeutic qualities as the natural ones in Soligorsk.
 Both tourists and athletes will be able to use the facilities.